Q) What can happen if a lead-acid storage battery is charged or discharged too quickly?

 NJ2X Notes:

 It is important to treat 12-volt lead-acid batteries with respect.
 They can be dangerous in spite of the apparent low voltage.
 A typical car battery is capable of producing considerable current during discharge.
-If charged or discharged too quickly batteries can overheat, give off hyrdogen gas, or even explode.
+If charged or discharged too quickly batteries can overheat, give off hydrogen gas, or even explode.